EricFrancis12/bevy-mesh-obj/README.md

 ## Contributing
-I would be more than happy to accept your contribution if you have an valuable addition to this project.
+I would be more than happy to accept your contribution if you have a valuable addition to this project.
 Please fork this repository, create a branch, and submit a pull request.